sapienzastudents/antispam-bot/README.md

 # AntiSPAM Telegram Bot

-This is a simple anti-spam telegram bot designed for groups.
+This is a simple anti-spam/helper telegram bot designed for Sapienza groups.

-Note that this bot will not have some features that you can find in other bots like `GroupHelp`.
+Note that this bot will not have features that you can find in other bots like `GroupHelp`.

 **WORK IN PROGRESS**